cfengine/documentation/reference/functions/maparray.markdown

 [This function can accept many types of data parameters.][Functions#collecting functions]

+[This function can delay the evaluation of its first parameter, which can therefore be a function call.][Functions#delayed evaluation functions]

 The `$(this.k)` and `$(this.v)` variables expand to the key and value of the current element, similar to the way `this` is available for `maplist`.